cybergu0ck/notes/engineering/software/fundamentals/design-patterns/creational/factory-method.md

 1. Abstraction of implementation of products.

+   - The implementation of `PDFDocument` is abstracted away from client code as it uses it via the interface `IDocument`.

-1. Adheres to [open-close principle](../../object-oriented-programming/principles.md#open-close-principle) in the context of addition of a new family, containing the same kind and number of products.
+1. Adheres to [open-close principle](../../object-oriented-programming/principles.md#open-close-principle) in the context of addition of a new concrete product.

 <br>